KyleQ1/Its-just-flix-bro/README.md

 # Its-just-flix-bro

-Review app created in React/Express with a MongoDB backend.
+Movie review app created in React/Express with a MongoDB backend.

 # Purpose